ringcentral/RingCentral.Net/README.md

 - If you only create one subscription in your code, you will not have this issue either.
 - This is because [by default only 2 connections to a server is allowed](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/add-element-for-connectionmanagement-network-settings).
 - More information FYI: https://stackoverflow.com/a/49868185/862862

-## Token auto refresh

-By default this SDK doesn't do token refresh.
-You are responsible to design and implement your own token management strategy.

-However, if you need a quick and dirty solution, you can try `rc.AutoRefresh(interval: 1000 * 60 * 30);`.
-To disable it, use `rc.StopAutoRefresh();`.

 ## Binary content downloading